vitich/dtek_parser/README.md

 ```
 docker run --rm -it -v $(pwd)/session:/app/session dtek_parser
 ```
-It will ask your phone number/
+It will ask your telegram account phone number.
-Then enter the code from telegram and your password
+Then enter the code from telegram and your password.
-7) Now you can run container on background with -d option)
+7) Next time you can run container in detached mode in the background with -d option.
 ```
 docker run -d --rm -it -v $(pwd)/session:/app/session dtek_parser
 ```